-You probably won't need medical treatment for a poison ivy rash unless the rash persists for more than a few weeks or if you think you the rash has become infected.
-If you're concerned, you'll probably first see your primary care physician.
-However, he or she might refer you to a doctor who specializes in skin disorders (dermatologist).
+You probably won't need medical treatment for a poison ivy rash unless it spreads widely, persists for more than a few weeks or becomes infected.
+If you're concerned, you'll probably first see your primary care doctor.
+He or she might refer you to a doctor who specializes in skin disorders (dermatologist).

 What you can do

-Before your appointment, you may want to write a list of all the medications and supplements you take and a list of questions for your doctor.
+Before your appointment, you may want to list all the medications, supplements and vitamins you take.
+Also, list questions you'd like to ask your doctor about your poison ivy rash.
 Examples include:

 - How long will this rash last?